carroll-tech/data-project-example/charts/README.md

 ## Available Charts

+### hello-world

+The `hello-world` chart deploys a simple web application that displays a "Hello World" message.
+It's designed to be a minimal example for demonstration and testing purposes.

+For more information, see the [hello-world README](./hello-world/README.md).

 ### root-app

 The `root-app` chart implements the [App of Apps pattern](https://argo-cd.readthedocs.io/en/latest/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) for ArgoCD.
 It creates a parent application that manages multiple child applications.

-By default, it deploys the [hello-world](https://github.com/helm/examples/tree/main/charts/hello-world) application from the Helm examples repository.
+By default, it deploys the local `hello-world` chart included in this repository.

 For more information, see the [root-app README](./root-app/README.md).